digital-work-lab/open-source-project/session_1_topics/slides.md

 # How groups will form

-You are not automatically assigned to a group.
-You assign yourself to a group when you contribute code following these steps:
+You **assign yourself to a group** when you contribute code following these steps:
-- Step 1: **Signal your intent** to contribute by joining the issue discussion on Github (by April 24, for two topics at most).
+1. **Signal your intent** to contribute by joining the issue discussion on Github (in the [issue discussion](https://github.com/CoLRev-Environment/colrev/milestone/7), before the **Git Session**, for two topics at most).
-- Step 2: **Organize your work**, meet potential group members, and select a project leader (in the following sessions).
+2. **Organize your work**, meet potential group members, and select a project leader (in the following sessions).
 Keep in mind that no more than 5 people will be accepted per group.
-- Step 3: **Officially sign up for a seminar group** by contributing a non-trivial code part.
+3. **Officially sign up for a group** by contributing a non-trivial code part.
 Contributions of team members must be in separate commits.
 Select a project lead who sends your Github-ID together with a link to your code contribution, your student ID, and e-mail address to [gerit.wagner@uni-bamberg.de](mailto:gerit.wagner@uni-bamberg.de).
 Your participation will be confirmed and your account will be linked to the project issue.

-The group assignment based on actual code contribution is intended to ensure that **all group members make a fair contribution to the project**.
-It is at the instructors discretion to adapt the rules if necessary.
+We require actual code contributions to ensure that **all group members make a fair contribution to the project**.
+It is at our discretion to adapt the rules if necessary.
 It is your responsibility to bring up concerns early.

 <!--
 Sie haben es selbst in der Hand - Sie können sich bei dem Thema einbringen, das Sie interessiert!